microsoft/vsts-wikiTools/README.md

 ### .order file
 1. **.order** file holds the sequence in which the pages in a level are ordered.
 2. The order file at each folder controls the order of pages in that folder.
-3. For offline created pages updating the order file with the added pages' titles is mandatory.
+3. For offline created page updating the order file with the added pages' titles is mandatory.

 ## Migrate pages from Wiki extension to new VSTS Wiki